microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityproviderbase-get.md

 Get the properties and relationships of the specified identity provider configured in the tenant.

-Among the types of providers derived from identityProviderBase, you can currently get a [socialIdentityProvider](../resources/socialidentityprovider.md), [oidcIdentityProvider](#oidcidentityprovider),  [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) resource in Microsoft Entra External ID.
+Among the types of providers derived from identityProviderBase, in Microsoft Entra External ID, this operation can get a [socialIdentityProvider](../resources/socialidentityprovider.md), [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md), [builtinIdentityProvider](../resources/builtinidentityprovider.md), or an [oidcIdentityProvider](#oidcidentityprovider) resource.

-In Azure AD B2C, this operation can currently get a [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md), [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md), or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) resource.
+In Azure AD B2C, this operation can get a [socialIdentityProvider](../resources/socialidentityprovider.md), [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md), [builtinIdentityProvider](../resources/builtinidentityprovider.md), or an [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md) resource.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]